 Baseline Allowance consists of an allotment of energy available at the lowest price, based on where you live, your heating source, and the season (summer or winter).

-Baseline Allowance applies to customers on the Tiered Rate Plan, the Time-of-Use (Peak Pricing 3-8 p.m.
-Weekdays), the Time-of-Use Rate Plan (E6) and to those receiving PG&E gas service.
+Baseline Allowance applies to customers on the Tiered Rate Plan (E-1), the Time-of-Use (Peak Pricing 3 - 8 p.m.
+Weekdays) E-TOU-A, the Time-of-Use (Peak Pricing 4 - 9 p.m.
+Every Day) E-TOU-C, the Time-of-Use Rate Plan (E-6) and to those receiving PG&E gas service.
 Your plan is listed on page 3 of your energy statement and also available at your online account.

 The Baseline Allowance resets at the start of every billing cycle.
 Energy used within the Allowance amount is billed at the lowest price.
 The price increases as you use more energy and move beyond the Allowance amount during your billing cycle.
 Learn more below, under “What is the rate for usage over the Baseline Allowance?”